rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="540" height="378" alt="Screenshot 2026-04-03 at 10 40 26 PM" src="https://github.com/user-attachments/assets/6e17c445-ce1d-491b-b971-f7a0939ce7af" />

 Query 3 — This query allows the tournament management system to view all upcoming tournaments along with their scheduled dates and locations.
+It retrieves all the tournaments that are marked as “Upcoming” by filtering tournaments based on its status.
+The results are sorted by the start date in which the earliest events appear in the beginning.
 This information can be used to plan logistics, inform teams and players of upcoming events, and ensure all necessary preparations are made ahead of time.